Differential Temporal Difference Learning: Differential LSTD( )-Learning

 The algorithms developed here offer approximations for the value functions $h_\beta$ and $h$ associated with a cost function $c$ and a Markov chain~$\bfmX$, under the same conditions as in Section~\ref{s:TD}.
 Again, we concentrate on the discounted-cost value functions $h_\beta$, $0<\beta<1$.
 The extension to the relative value function $h$ is straightforward, following along the same lines as in Section~\ref{s:extend}, and thus omitted.

 The starting point of the development of the Galerkin approach in this context is the Bellman equation~(\ref{e:DPEquDisc}).
-Since we want to approximate the gradient of the discounted-cost value function $h_\beta$, it is natural to begin with the `differential' version of~(\ref{e:DPEquDisc}), i.e., taking gradients,
+Since we want to approximate the gradient of the discounted-cost value function $h_\beta$, it is natural to begin with the `differential' version of~(\ref{e:DPEquDisc}), i.e., taking gradients on both sides of \eqref{e:DPEquDisc},

 where we used the identity `$\grad P=Q\grad$' from \Prop{t:elegantQ}~$(a)$.
-Equivalently, using the definitions of $Q$ and $\dffA$ in terms of the sensitivity process, this can be stated as the requirement that the expectations,
+Equivalently, using the definitions of $Q$ and $\dffA$ in terms of the sensitivity process, this can be restated as the requirement that the steady state expectations,

 are identically equal to zero, for a `large enough' class of random matrices $Z(t)$.

 The Galerkin approach is simply a relaxation of this requirement: A specific $(\ell \times d)$-dimensional, stationary process $\bfelig=\{\elig(t):t\geq 0\}$ will be constructed, and the parameter $\theta^*\in\Re^d$ which achieves,